 What's Marilyn Monroe doing in a science book?

-Marilyn Monroe (on the right) was a famous movie star, even a superstar.
+Marilyn Monroe was a famous movie star, even a superstar.
 Movie stars shine brightly — and in some cases, as with Marilyn, die young.
 Stars also shine brightly, then die.
 Their power, like that of an atom bomb, comes from nuclear fusion.

 The Sun is Earth’s major source of energy, yet the planet only receives a small portion of its energy.
 The Sun is just an ordinary star.
 Many stars produce much more energy than the Sun.
 The energy source for all stars is nuclear fusion.